ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 * Created a simple alert to let us know if we ever return non-200 error codes
 * Parsed the logs for quicker and more powerful analysis
 * Create a SLO to let us know if we ever return non-200 error codes over time

-In the next challenge, we will leverage Elastic Streams to correlate our clients with geographic regions to see if there is any correlation with the errors we are seeing.